Yajanth/ETL_for_Fintech_Insights/README.md

 *The data extracted by hitting the target link is directly loaded into a dataframe,as the data which is being extracted is in the same structure of dataframe .*
-*So the data, in a simple iteration the data is appended into an excel file.*
+*So the data, in a simple iteration the data is appended into an excel file , depending on the approch choosed by the user.*